Strategic Leaders Don’t Waste Time Planning

 Communication is Critical

 The aforementioned example is very basic but it should serve to highlight the point that you need a common, clearly aligned direction if your company is going to function at a high level.
 This is accomplished through hard work and dedication to the chosen path.
 Gagon highlights the fact that you can’t force your executive team to move in a direction, you need to align them towards leading the enterprise in an agreed-upon direction.
 If you force a group to move in a direction they don’t believe in, you may see some initial progress… but it’s doomed to fail long-term.
 Your strategic plan is helping build the foundation for your future success – it can’t be pushed through by one lonely dictator.

-Which brings me back to my original point, if you’re going to take the time to develop a plan… do it right.
-Strategic leaders don’t spend months building an amazing plan and drop the ball on the follow through.
-They communicate the plan throughout the entire organization, and do it frequently.
+This brings me back to my original point if you’re going to take the time to develop a plan… do it right.
+Strategic leaders don’t spend months building an amazing plan and drop the ball on the follow-through.
+They communicate the plan throughout the entire organization and do it frequently.
 Did you know that in an HBR survey, only 55% of middle managers surveyed could name even one of their company’s top five priorities?
-Spend the time to highlight the value of a well-executed plan other strategic leaders in your organization.
+Spend the time to highlight the value of a well-executed plan for other strategic leaders in your organization.
 Make sure they understand how their teams contribute to the execution of the plan.
 By implementing these steps, you’ll be well on your way to success.